-Almost 11 percent (10.8%) of the Wisconsin population was poor in 2016, as measured by the Wisconsin Poverty Measure (WPM) developed by IRP researchers.
+About 10% (10.2%) of the Wisconsin population was poor in 2017, as measured by the Wisconsin Poverty Measure (WPM) developed by IRP researchers.
 The map below shows the counties in the state where the poverty rate was higher, lower, or similar to the statewide average.

-The Wisconsin Poverty Measure (WPM) state poverty rate rose to 10.8 percent in 2016, a significant increase in statewide poverty from 9.7 percent in 2015, as reported in the tenth annual Wisconsin Poverty Report: Progress Against Poverty Stalls in 2016, by Timothy M. Smeeding and Katherine A. Thornton.
+The Wisconsin Poverty Measure (WPM) state poverty rate declined to 10.2% percent in 2017, a significant decrease in statewide poverty from 10.8% in 2016, as reported in the annual Wisconsin Poverty Report: Treading Water in 2017 by Timothy M. Smeeding and Katherine A. Thornton.

-Released in June 2018, the Wisconsin Poverty Report charts the antipoverty effects—for the entire population overall, for children, and for the elderly—of taxes, SNAP, housing programs, and energy assistance from 2008 through 2016.
+Released in June 2019, the Wisconsin Poverty Report charts the antipoverty effects—for the overall population, for children, and for the elderly—of taxes, SNAP, housing programs, and energy assistance from 2008 through 2017.
 The report also shows the poverty-increasing effects of work expenses such as childcare, and out-of-pocket medical costs for the same time period.

 Overall Poverty in Wisconsin

-Using the WPM—which counts market income, cash benefits, and noncash benefits such as FoodShare and tax credits such as the EITC—overall poverty in the state in 2016 was 10.8 percent, a significant increase from 2015.
+Using the WPM—which counts market income, cash benefits, and noncash benefits such as FoodShare and tax credits such as the EITC—overall poverty in the state in 2017 was 10.2 percent, a significant decrease from 2016.

-For Wisconsinites overall, income and safety net programs offset expenses and reduced the official overall Wisconsin poverty rate by 1.0 percentage point using the Wisconsin Poverty Measure in 2016.
+For Wisconsinites overall, income and safety net programs just barely offset expenses and reduced the overall Wisconsin poverty rate by 0.1 percentage points using the Wisconsin Poverty Measure in 2017.

 Child Poverty in Wisconsin

-Twelve percent of children in Wisconsin were in poverty in 2016 as measured by the WPM, up from 10 percent in 2015.
-Researchers believe that earnings gains slowed and market-income poverty (which captures changes in employment and earnings) was flat for families with children, which account for the child poverty increase.
+About 10 percent (10.1%) of children in Wisconsin were in poverty in 2017 as measured by the WPM, down from 12.0 percent in 2016.
+Researchers believe that gains in market income through increased employment and earnings helped drive down child poverty in 2017.

-For Wisconsin children, income and safety net programs offset family expenses and reduced the official Wisconsin child poverty rate by almost 5 percentage points—more than a third—using the Wisconsin Poverty Measure in 2016.
+For Wisconsin children, income and safety net programs offset family expenses and reduced the official Wisconsin child poverty rate by almost 4 percentage points using the Wisconsin Poverty Measure in 2017.

 Elderly Poverty in Wisconsin

-Nine percent of elderly Wisconsinites were in poverty in 2016 as measured by the WPM.
+More than 9 percent (9.5%) of elderly Wisconsinites were in poverty in 2017 as measured by the WPM.
 Social Security benefits keep many elders, who have little or no market income, out of poverty.
 Social Security benefits are included in both the official poverty measure and the Wisconsin Poverty Measure.